aframevr/aframe-site/src/_posts/awoa-22.md

 mobile](https://github.com/aframevr/aframe/issues/1541), implement built-in
 link traversal support, and [refresh the homepage](https://github.com/aframevr/aframe-site/tree/redesign).
-We may publish an official beta build next week to hold over depending on our progress.
+We may publish an official beta build next week to hold folks over (depending on our progress).